Notes from the Principal

 SOL Testing Begins on May 1st.
 Please check the school webpage for dates on specific tests.
 Be sure students are well rested, have a good night's sleep and are on time each day!
 We will begin testing early in our day to allow students plenty of time to finish.

 We have an excited team of teachers beginning to plan for a school-wide Science Technology Engineering and Math (STEM) day.
-We will send out additional information as we set a date and topics for each grade level.
-We hope to publish dates and themes by the end of the month.
+May 23 will be grades 3-5 and May 24 will be grades K-2.
+We hope to begin collecting materials after Spring Break.

 We are in need of additional WatchDOGS to help us for the remainder of the school year.
 Please call us if you are interesting in helping out.
 We also have new WatchDOGS t-shirts available for $10.
 Come by the office if you would like to purchase your own.